MarmerMax/Smart-Traffic-Light/README.md

 * [Junit](https://junit.org/junit5/)
 * [Excel](https://www.microsoft.com/en-us/microsoft-365/excel)

+## Results
+In this project, the results were compared according to two criteria:

+* Time - total time for all cars to pass the intersection
+* AWS - average waiting time for a driver

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.